stevenjudd/stevenjudd.github.io/_posts/2020-1-29-My-PowerShell-Journey.md

 title: My PowerShell Journey
 ---

-In this post I am going to give some details around my introduction to PowerShell and what learning it and my involvement with the community has done for me.
+In this post I am going to give some details around my introduction to PowerShell and what learning PowerShell and my involvement with the PowerShell community has done for me.

 ## The backstory